DataONEorg/provweek2016-demo/_posts/2016-05-17-steps2run-alice-script.markdown

 categories: DataONE provenance
 ---

-We present two features related to provenance: `Run Manager`, an API for capturing retrospective provenance from R and MATLAB script runs; and YesWorkflow, a script annotation and provenance querying tool, designed to help users better understand the structure and intent of a script, and to expose and query its provenance.

-We introduce the provenance and search features of DataONE by means of an example involving three Earth scientist personas who interact through a DataONE Member
-Node: In demo use case, Alice has developed a script for producing Carbon3/Carbon4 soil maps.
+This post describes the steps of running Alice's script and recording both retrospective and prospective provenance for the script execution.
+Assume that Alice has developed a script for producing Carbon3/Carbon4 soil maps.
 She uses the YesWorkflow (YW) tool to mark-up the script and expose the underlying workflow view (i.e., **prospective** provenance).